SS Senator: History

 The big freight steamer Senator, which was launched Saturday at the Wyandotte yard of the Detroit Dry Dock Co., was quite fully described in our issue of June 11 on page 11.
 She is 420 feet long over all, 400 feet keel 45 feet beam and 28 feet deep, with twelve hatches and a water bottom 5 ½ feet deep.
 Two of the hatches are forward of the pilot house, but the after house is placed far in the stern, giving a clear deck as in other steamers of her kind.
 Cylinders of engines are 22, 36 and 58 inches diameter by 44 inches stroke, and there are two boilers, each 13 feet 6 inches by 12 feet, allowed 165 pounds working pressure.
 The two Rockefeller steamers building at Wyandotte will be in nearly all respects similar to this boat.
 The Senator is owned by the Wolverine Steamship Co. of Detroit, composed of John B. Roby, president and general manager; James McMillan, C.L.
 Freer, F.J.
 Hecker, M.W.
 Humphrey, the estate of the late Capt.
 Peck, A. McVittie and others.
 She will be sailed by Capt.
 E.B.
 McQueen with Andrew Carter as chief engineer.

 In 1898 Senator loaded 224,000 bushels of corn at Milwaukee, Wisconsin which was one of the largest cargoes loaded at that port, at that time.

 In June 1898 Senator got stuck on Ballard's Reef near Detroit.

 On August 21, 1909 Senator suffered what was possibly the most significant incident in her career prior to her sinking, and that was when the steamer Norman B. Ream struck and sank her off Pipe Island in the St Marys River.
-Norman B. Ream tore a large hole in her starboard side, her crew had hardly any time to run her on the middle ground before her hull filled with water.
+Norman B. Ream tore a large hole in her starboard side, and her crew had hardly any time to run her on the middle ground before her hull filled with water.
 On September 12, 1909 Senator was raised and taken to a dock.
 On October 6, 1909 Senator was towed into the port of Cleveland, Ohio.
 On the following day she was placed in Dry Dock No.2 for repairs which cost $90,000.
 She was out of commission for the rest of the shipping season.

 Final voyage and sinking

 On October 31.
 1929 Senator, under the command of Captain George Kinch was transporting a cargo of 268 Nash automobiles (worth $251,000) from Milwaukee, Wisconsin to Detroit, Michigan.
 Meanwhile, the ore carrier Marquette, under the command of Captain W.F.
 Amesbury was bound from Escanaba, Michigan for the steel mills of Indiana with a load of iron ore.
 The two ships collided, with Senator sinking in 8 minutes.
 Several of the crew jumped into the water while others made it onto the Marquette.
 A tugboat rescued 15 men from the lake.
 Of the crew of 28, seven died.
+The dead included Captain Kinch.